xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 In a [previous post][origami-1] I introduced [Origami][origami] and showed a little transformation "engine" inspired by XSLT.
-In this post I want to look at how I can extract nodes from an XML or, in this case, an HTML document.
+In this post I want to look at extracting nodes from an XML or, in this case, an HTML document.

 I want to build a little screen scraper that returns the [New York Times][nytimes] headline stories from it's main web page.
 This example